johnjonnyjohnson/privatedataanalysis/private-data-generation-master/README.md

+##THIS CODE HAS BEEN ALTERED SO TO USE FOR MY MASTER THESIS##

+##Code is heavily inspired by BorealisAI.

 # Private Data Generation Toolbox

 The goal of this toolbox is to make private generation of synthetic data samples accessible to machine learning practitioners.
 It currently implements 5 state of the art generative models that can generate differentially private synthetic